Breville Bambino Espresso Machine Review

 I do want to mention something here because this is such a small machine.

-The portafilter is mostly made out of hard plastic and it is kind of difficult to break the seal once it’s in the group head.
+The portafilter is mostly made out of hard plastic, and it is difficult to break the seal once it’s in the group head.
 For me, that`s a huge negative!

 So I would recommend putting the coffee machine somewhere where it has a little space to move around because if you’re, not stabilizing it, you might have a mess.